charadata/charadata.github.io/index.md

 <br>
 ## Areas of expertise

-✅ **Machine learning and AI-driven insights**
+✅ **HEDIS and eCQM compliance**
-Leverage advanced analytics to uncover hidden trends in healthcare data.
+Streamline reporting and improve quality measures.
+Assistance with NCQA accreditation.

 ✅ **Customized risk scoring**
 Predict patient risk with cutting-edge machine learning or Centers for Medicare and Medicaid Services (CMS) models.

 ✅ **Fraud, waste and abuse detection**
 Identify and mitigate financial risks with intelligent algorithms.

-✅ **HEDIS and eCQM compliance**
-Streamline reporting and improve quality measures.

 ✅ **Data visualization**
 Create compelling dashboards using **Tableau, Power BI, and Jupyter**.